ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 Like Dropbox [explains here](https://dropbox.tech/machine-learning/fast-and-accurate-document-detection-for-scanning).
 But I knew that documents and receipts often don't have straight edges but rather wrinkled or curved ones.
-When you try to match an even just slight curve with a straight line, the endpoints will be quite off.
+When you try to match even just a slight curve with a straight line, the endpoints will be quite off.
 So instead, it should try to detect the corners and build up the document from there.
 There is a detailed comparison of the computer vision techniques later in the post.

-## The long road to 1.0
+## The Long Road to 1.0

 I was still a student when I started to work on Perspec and had to scan a lot of stuff for my studies,